 The King Protea takes on many forms.
 Its leaves can be round, oval or elliptic.
 Its flowerhead can be small or huge.
-Its involucre of silky haired bracts can range from pink to crimson to yellow and creamy white.
-Its multitude of florets are bisexual and have bilateral symmetry.
-Its florets bloom during winter but can also flower during any other time of the year.
-Its fruits are densely bearded and can fly away on the wings of the wind.
+Its involucre of silky haired bracts can range from pink to crimson to yellow or creamy white.
+Its multitude of florets are bisexual having unusual bilateral symmetry.
+Its florets bloom mostly during winter but can also flower during any other time of the year.
+Its fruits are densely bearded and can use it as wings to fly in the wind.

-This gave me a new appreciation when I found the King not only in a bright creamy green but also in crimson on the slopes of L’Aghulas National Park.
+I found the King not only dressed in a bright creamy green but also in crimson pink on the slopes of L’Aghulas National Park.
 As covid descended upon us and we began our lockdown, 26 March 2020, I sketched the King on a pot against a great looming darkness.